legobuff/workshop-pe/exercises/part02-ucp-service-interlock.md

 ## Part 2 - Deploy the service as STACK via UCP Web UI

-1. Make sure the previouse created services have been deleted.
+1. Make sure the previous created services have been deleted.

 2. Select `Shared Resources` and select `Stacks`.
 Click the `Create Stack` button on the upper right side.